Kristi Wempen, R.D.N.

 Do you know how much protein you need when exercising?
 Judging by all the protein bars, shakes and powders out there, you could be led to believe you need a protein supplement.

-Contrary to the hype that everyone needs more protein, most people in the U.S. meet or exceed their needs.
+Contrary to to the hype that everyone needs more protein, most people in the U.S. meet or exceed their daily protein needs.
 This is especially true for males ages 19–59.
 The Dietary Guidelines for Americans 2020–2025 indicate that men in that age range exceed their protein recommendations, especially from meat, poultry and eggs.
 Even athletes often get more protein than they need without supplements because their calorie requirements are higher.
 With more food comes more protein.

 Where does protein come from?

 The healthiest protein options are plant sources, such as soy, nuts, seeds, beans and lentils.
-But lean meats, such as skinless, white-meat chicken or turkey; a variety of fish or seafood; egg whites; and low-fat dairy are also excellent protein sources.
+But lean meats, such as skinless, white-meat chicken or turkey; a variety of fish or seafood; egg whites; and low-fat dairy also are excellent protein sources.

 True or false: Bigger steaks equal bigger muscles.